 The Space to be Loved

 God has told me that He is deepening me through the pain, expanding my heart.
 I find that reassuring.
 I know that He is making me whole, piece by piece.
-But the realization that overwhelms my heart most of all is that He still doesn’t despise my weakness.
+But the realization that overwhelms my heart most of all is that God still doesn’t despise my weakness.
 Still.

 “The sacrifices of God are a broken spirit.”